p2rathod/p2rathod.github.io/_posts/2019-10-15-building-partnerships-and-integrations.md

 There are often organizational hurdles that you must be cognizant of as it relates to seeing an integration succeed.
 These often come in the form of (borrowing from Blue Ocean Strategy):

+- **A Cognitive Hurdle**
-- A Cognitive Hurdle: your organization is used to doing things their way.
+  Your organization is used to doing things their way.
 They are rooted in building new tech.
+- **Motivational Hurdle**
-- Motivational Hurdle: A partnership can be difficult for staff, especially as you try to finagle the integration, support, and adoption for a product and team that you don't actively participate with.
+  A partnership can be difficult for staff, especially as you try to finagle the integration, support, and adoption for a product and team that you don't actively participate with.
+- **Resource Hurdle**
-- Resource Hurdle: It is a myth to say that integrations and partnerships are technically easy.
+  It is a myth to say that integrations and partnerships are technically easy.
 You have to actively calculate the cost and benefit with Engineering.

 ## FAQs

 **Q: Why integrate, when we can build it ourselves?**
 I've found that if you can match with the right partner, that your time to market decreases by 80%.
 You also get to evaluate the use case with first-party data without having to invest in building out your solution.

 **Q: Once you integrate, can you still build your proprietary product that solves a similar need?**
 I don't see why not.
 We did this from time to time as we felt that the existing solution didn't meet the customer's needs or ours.

 **Q: Each of our customers uses X.Tool differently.
 How do I navigate this?**
 We let the customer decide.
 We kept the integration simple and allowed the customer to configure it once.
 What we realized is that even though every customer may use a single solution differently, the underlying data models can align.
 This was an easy customer success step and made the lives of our customers so easy.
 A one-time configuration is worth the customer's time because it'll save hours per week.

 **Q: How do I find the right partner?**
 Pay attention to the market.
 I'll borrow lessons from Blue Ocean Strategy again:

 - Restructure market boundaries: Understand how customers use products within and outside your vertical.
 - Big Picture: Keep a birds-eye view to understand the broader market and how products integrate.
+- Partnership Canvas: Have a look at the [partnership canvas](https://valuechaingeneration.com/2014/10/17/the-partnership-canvas/), which does a good job in understanding the goals of the partnership.
 - Walk The Customer Journey: Develop your journey map and personas.
 You'll quickly realize what types of partnerships will create impact.
 Then validate the assumption with data.
 When you're ready to activate it, then be sure to solve 100% of the problem.
 Partial solutions create havoc and are rarely adopted.

 All in all, integrations are an incredibly important part of the process.
 It creates an immense amount of business and product value, decreases time to market, and often creates competitive moats - all values of a good product.